vladopajic/go-test-coverage/README.md

 `go-test-coverage` can be used in two ways:
  - as local tool, and/or
- - as step of github workflow
+ - as step of GitHub workflow

 It is recommended to have both options in go repositories.